 - Senior Solutions

 Vermont also makes Green Mountain Care, which is the state’s version of Medicaid, available to seniors over 65 and to the disabled if they meet certain income criteria and have limited resources.
 Medicaid is one of the primary payers of nursing home costs in Vermont and throughout the United States.
-A Medicaid planning attorney at Unsworth LaPlante, PLC can provide help in qualifying for Green Mountain Care while protecting assets, so you can get nursing care if you need it.
+A Medicaid planning attorney at Unsworth LaPlante, PLLC can provide help in qualifying for Green Mountain Care while protecting assets, so you can get nursing care if you need it.

 Retirement in Vermont